-Attach syllabus for the course in which the student will intern as well as the Instructional Intern Contract for this course.
+Attach syllabus for the course in which the student will intern as well as the Learning Assistant Contract for this course.
 In lieu of the entire syllabus, the faculty member can submit instead a brief statement that will later be included in the completed syllabus.
-Below in an example of II information that must be included in the syllabus:
+Below in an example of LA information that must be included in the syllabus:

-There is an instructional intern for our class, [name], who can be contacted at [email address].
+There is a learning assistant for our class, [name], who can be contacted at [email address].
 [Name] will serve as a resource to both the students and the faculty member.
 He/She will [list responsibilities here: e.g., hold his own office hours, assist in class/lab].
 Students who would prefer that the learning assistant not provide feedback on their assignments can make this request and it will be honored without any penalty.
 [Name] is not allowed to assign grades.
 The faculty member is solely responsible for all grades.

-When you are ready to apply for and instructional internship, submit the above attachment with the online application.
+When you are ready to apply for a learning assistant, submit the above attachment with the online application.